What is a mole?

 The life cycle of an average mole is about 50 years.
 As the years pass, moles usually change slowly, becoming raised and lighter in color.
 Often, hairs develop on the mole.
 Some moles will not change at all and some will slowly disappear over time.

 What causes a mole?

 Moles occur when cells in the skin grow in a cluster instead of being spread throughout the skin.
 These cells are called melanocytes, and they make the pigment that gives skin its natural color.
-Moles may darken after exposure to the sun, during the teen years and during pregnancy.
+Moles may get darker after sun exposure, during pregnancy, and during puberty in the teen years.

 What should I look for when examining my moles?

 Most moles are benign (non-cancerous).
 The only moles that are of medical concern are those that look different than other existing moles (referred to as the ‘ugly duckling sign’) or those that appear after age 20.
 If you notice changes in a mole's color, thickness, size or shape, you should see a dermatologist.
 You also should have moles checked if they bleed, ooze, itch, or become tender or painful.

 If your moles do not change over time, there is little reason for concern.
 However, if you notice changes in a mole's color, thickness, size, or shape, you should see a dermatologist.
 You also should have moles checked if they bleed, ooze, itch, or become tender or painful.

 Examine your skin with a mirror or ask someone to help you.
 Pay special attention to areas of your skin that are often exposed to the sun, such as the face, hands, legs (especially in females), arms, chest, and back (men).

 The ABCDE's are important signs of moles that could be cancerous.
 If a mole displays any of the signs listed below, have it checked immediately by a dermatologist:

 - Asymmetry: If one half of the mole does not match the other half